 Injured in a Construction Work Zone?
 Call (215) 866-2424.

 At The Beasley Firm, we have been representing injured Philadelphia residents since 1958 and have recovered more than $2 billion in compensation for our clients.
-If you have been injured in a construction accident or vehicle collision, our attorneys are prepared to hold the liable party accountable for their actions on your behalf.
+If you have been injured in a construction accident or collision with a passenger vehicle or commercial truck, our attorneys are prepared to hold the liable party accountable for their actions on your behalf.
 We have obtained some of the largest verdicts and settlements in the state of Pennsylvania, and should you work with us, we will apply the same award-winning legal prowess to your case.

 Call The Beasley Firm at (215) 866-2424 or contact us through an online form.